TinFoiKa/CEA-Parser/README.md

 ![](figures/Figure_6.png)

+We can see from the graph that O/F shows its very classic 'bell curve' behaviour, with different maxima for different fuel types.
+One might be inclined to then increase the O/F data domain, seeing as the maxima for CH4 and Kerosene don't seem to be captured by this test.

 This is the graph showing $I_{sp}$ over Chamber Pressure and O/F Ratio:

 ![](figures/Figure_8.png)

+This graph, yet again, reveals both the very interesting bell curve shape of O/F ratios and the linear shape of changing pressure.
+Evaluating for the maximum, the very simple conclusion that the higher the pressure for 75/25 ethanol, the better performance (mass efficiency $I_{sp}$) the rocket will see.

 The utility of this is incredible.
 Just with this 2IV implementation (foreshadowing), it saves the headache of trying to compare a whole bunch of 2D graphs side by side, and, as a very clear heuristic, the few values we care for is the maximum.